Pangolecimal/Elementali-Remake/README.md

 version 0.1

 added:
-ability to move and merge cards (elementals)
+ability to move and auto-merge cards (elementals)